James&Co Sustainable Lether™ Fabrics

-Coming onto the market in 2019 is the innovative plant-based vegan leather alternative made in Mexico from cactus leaves.
+Coming onto the market in 2019 was the innovative plant-based alternative made in Mexico from cactus leaves.

 Mature leaves are cut from organically grown cactus plants, cleaned, mashed, and left out in the sun to dry for three days prior to processing.
 It can then be dyed naturally using methods developed by the entrepreneurs' company.
 This makes for vegan leather that is certified organic and can hold up to regular usage for nearly a decade.

 The cactus leaf fabric is breathable, partially biodegradable and doesn’t contain any plastic or chemical solvents, pesticides or herbicides.
 It is soft, durable and very high-quality for apparel.